HKtrill/ai-business-coach/README.md

 ChurnBot addresses these gaps with specialized telecom intelligence that general-purpose models may not fully capture.
 ## 🧠 Core Thesis: Domain-Specific Cascade Architectures Achieve Superior Performance-Interpretability Trade-offs

-**Research Hypothesis**: Domain-specific cascade architectures achieve superior performance-interpretability trade-offs compared to general-purpose models for specialized prediction tasks that can be decomposed into interpretable stages, demonstrated through telecom churn prediction.
+**Research Hypothesis**: Domain-specific cascade architectures may achieve superior performance–interpretability trade-offs compared to general-purpose models for specialized prediction tasks that can be decomposed into interpretable stages, as demonstrated through telecom churn prediction.

 **Key Arguments**: